flairysky/secretsobservatory/posts/poem_on_prime_ideals.md

 ## On Prime Ideals

-**In what follows, you can think of the commutative ring R as of Integers.**
+**In what follows, you can think of the commutative ring R as of Integers and prime elements as of prime numbers.**

 **Goal of the post:** derive the definition of a prime ideal.